Supreme Court conservatives signal possible support for census citizenship question

 The federal government and 17 other states say it is needed to help enforce the Voting Rights Act.

-One of the foundational requirements of the federal democracy, the census holds enormous political, social, and economic weight.
-The makeup of Congress and other elected offices, as well as the distribution of taxpayer funds are directly determined by the population count, and the numbers offer a broad canvas into the nation's racial, regional, and cultural identity.
+One of the foundational requirements of the federal democracy, the census holds enormous political, social and economic weight.
+The makeup of Congress and other elected offices, as well as the distribution of taxpayer funds, are directly determined by the population count, and the numbers offer a broad canvas into the nation's racial, regional and cultural identity.

 The Constitution's Article I, Section II requires a count of the population every 10 years, "in such Manner as they [Congress] shall by Law direct."

 The case is Department of Commerce v.
 New York (18-966).
-A ruling is due by late June, and the deadline is tight, to ensure the census forms--whether amended or not-- are printed and distributed in time.
+A ruling is due by late June, and the deadline is tight, to ensure the census forms -- whether amended or not -- are printed and distributed in time.

 The Associated Press contributed to this report.